edutomazini/siemens/question05-SQL/README.md

 # exercise 5
-Select using two tables
+<p>Select using two tables
-We can use a subquery, but in some times is comon return error 1242: Subquery returns more than 1 row.
+<p>We can use a subquery, but in some times is comon return error 1242: Subquery returns more than 1 row.